Current Innovations in Probability-based Household Internet Panel Research

 As population-representative online panels become more prominent in economic, social science and health research, researchers and policymakers continue to explore new ways to further increase their quality and usefulness.
 The Center for Economic and Social Research launched the annual “Current Innovations in Probability-based Household Internet Panel Research (CIPHER)” conference in 2019, to provide a platform for rigorous, time-sensitive and policy-relevant exchange on these issues.

-We are thrilled to announced our second CIPHER conference, to take place on 26-27 February 2020 in Washington, D.C.
-It will be hosted by the Global Financial Literacy Excellence Center (GFLEC) .
+We held our second CIPHER conference, 26-27 February 2020 in Washington, D.C.
+It was hosted by the Global Financial Literacy Excellence Center (GFLEC) .
 To watch videos from our inaugural event, click here for the past agenda and video links where available.

 This year, we are broadening the scope of the event to ensure inclusion of more international perspectives, and that voices from the policy, non-governmental and private sectors are more fully represented.